seadowg/milo/README.md

 ## Warning

-This readme represents the eventual goals of pusher, not its current cababilities.
+This readme represents the eventual goals of pusher, not its current capabilities.

 ## Description